 1. It focuses on a limited set of procedures that do not accurately reflect the multifaceted requirements and responsibilities demanded of dentists in everyday clinical practice.

 - Several studies looking at the relationship between performances in dental school compared to results of live patient exams found little or no significant relationship between the two.

-2. It inadvertently discourages comprehensive care of the patient and can encourage improper care.
+2. It can encourage improper patient care.

 - Applicants often must find patients months in advance of their test date, purposely delaying care so that they will have a patient who presents with the qualifying oral health issues.

 - Once in the exam, applicants may need to perform procedures that are unnecessary and potentially harmful while ignoring other pressing issues that require treatment, solely to complete the exam requirements.